Seven Risks of DIY Estate Planning

 Risk #2: Ambiguous Terms and Lack of Anticipation

 Ambiguous terms or a lack of key terms can create chaos in the future.
 An experienced estate planning attorney provides predictability.
 Predictability leads to peace of mind.
-Sean Robertson and Robertson Legal Group, LLC use estate planning software customized for estate planning attorneys.
+Robertson Legal Group, LLC use estate planning software customized for estate planning attorneys.
 The resulting documents are well-written and concise.

 DIY documents may also fail to anticipate life events such as the adoption of a child or a new born child being born to the marriage (or as their grandchildren).
 Anticipating life’s events are important for estate planning attorneys because clients fail to update their documents.
 Anticipating life events is an important part of the estate planning process.